gshipley/summitlab14/Chapters/03-Installation.md

 ##**Installing and Configuring the OpenShift Broker host using *openshift.sh***

-The *openshift.sh* script takes arguments in the form of environment variables or command-line arguments.
-All of the recognized arguments are documented extensively in comments at the top of the script.
-For our purposes, we will want to specify the following arguments when we use this script to install the broker host:
+The *openshift.sh* script takes arguments, in the form of environment variables or command-line arguments, to specify settings for the script.
+All of the recognized settings are documented extensively in comments at the top of the script.
+For our purposes, we will want to specify the following settings when we use this script to install the broker host:

 * *install_components=broker,named,activemq,datastore*
 * *domain=apps.example.com*